haolun-wu/Eg_professional_website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: Ph.D. in Computer Science
     institution: MILA & McGill University
     year: 2021-2025
   - course: M.Sc. in Computer Science